d-stephenson/d-stephenson.github.io/_posts/2020-05-15-journal-nine-dat601.md

 <u>Data Types</u>

 In the relational database an attribute is defined by a data type.
-Data contained in the columns of the database can only hold data as defined by the data type.
+Data contained in the columns of the database can only hold data as defined by the data type.<br>

 The data types that an attribute can be defined by are: